trebard/trebard.github.io/README.md

 * **UNQL** is Uninode® Query Language, for querying data sources using Uninode® and Edgescript®
 * **Nodelab** is a client and server framework for visualization and analysis, using Uninode®, Edgescript® and UNQL
 * **Unizone** is a set of standard Uninode® and Edgescript® definitions
-* **Studiolab®** is patented music composing software, integrated with Uninode® and Edgescript®
 * **Attentics** is the study of and AI analytics software for attention
 * **Intentics** is the study of and AI analytics software for intention
+* **Studiolab®** is patented music composing software, integrated with Uninode®, Edgescript® and Intentics
 * **Net Daler** is a special purpose currency

 Uninode® Suite is currently a proprietary framework, owned by